-A Notice of Proposed Rule Making will be published in the State Register on June 29, 2022, for a 60-day public comment period.
+The proposed amendment was presented to the Full Board for discussion at the June 2022 meeting of the Board of Regents.
+A Notice of Proposed Rule Making was published in the State Register on June 29, 2022, for a 60-day public comment period.
+Following publication in the State Register, the Department received comment on the proposed amendment.
+An Assessment of Public Comment is included (Attachment B).
 Supporting materials are available upon request to the Secretary of the Board of Regents.